OscarDCorbalan/fullstack-nanodegree-vm/vagrant/restaurants/README.md

-# Restaurants (Python + SQLite)
+# Item catalog

 _This project is part of Udacity's Full Stack Developer Nanodegree._

-This project implements a restaurant-showroom web application built with:
+This project implements a web application that lets restaurant owners show their menus.
+It's built with:
   * Server-side: **Python** plus the **Flask** framework.
   * Database: **SQLAlchemy** backed by a **PostgreSQL** database.
 Also tested with **SQLite** during development.
   * Front-end: **HTML5/CSS3**, with a **Bootstrap** interface and some **jQuery**.